ubco-cmps/data301_course/project/milestone02.md

 The first step is to create/join a GitHub repository:
 - Discuss with your partner(s) to determine which of you will accept the initial repository link (only one person in a group should accept the link).
 - If you are the first person in the group, click this link to accept the Template Project GitHub Classroom where you normally accept your Labs.
-- Make sure you set the name of your repository to be exactly this: `groupXX-project` and then let your team member(s) know the name of your group.
+- Make sure you set the name of your repository to be exactly this: `groupYY` (where `YY` is your Canvas group number) and then let your team member(s) know the name of your group.
 - Other team member(s) should search for their group name and join it.

 ## Task 2: Repository Setup - Introduce and describe your dataset and topic